phloxic/videojs-sprite-thumbnails/README.md

 ### Initialization

-The plugin is initialized at player setup.
-This is sufficient when the player will play only one video and use its thumbnails.

-The plugin also monitors all video sources on [loadstart](https://docs.videojs.com/player#event:loadstart) for a `spriteThumbnails` property which configures the plugin for this specific video.
-A typical use case are [playlists](#playlist-example).
+The plugin is initialized every time the player [starts to load](https://docs.videojs.com/player#event:loadstart) a video.
+It monitors all video sources for an optional `spriteThumbnails` property.
+Any existing plugin configuration is updated by merging this `spriteThumbnails` object into the current configuration.
+Typical use cases are [playlists](#playlist-example).

 The image(s) are then loaded on demand, when the cursor hovers or moves over the progress bar.